40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 Walmart* is, hands down, the most common substitute for Target.
 It’s an even larger chain, and its prices are usually lower.

 In 2022, Walmart had more than 3,500 supercenters in the US.
-There are also smaller versions called neighborhood markets and discount stores, but those aren’t as common.
+Smaller versions are also called neighborhood markets and discount stores, but those aren’t as common.

 2. Walgreens

 Walgreens is more of a pharmacy than a full-scale department store.
-Yet, it’s often pushed into the same category as Target and Walmart, especially when it comes to photo-developing services.
+Yet, it’s often pushed into the same category as Target and Walmart, especially regarding photo-developing services.

 3. Costco